 InterNGI NGI Charts: A series of reports for each NGI, After setting the metric and time range shows for each NGI in order:

-A table with the distribution in absolute value and percentage of this NGI users per NGI.
+A table with the distribution in absolute value and percentage of these NGI users per NGI.

 A pie chart representing the first table.